Last reviewed on 20th October 2021

 Applicants that have been declined tend to give up and often believe getting a mortgage isn’t possible.

 Depending on the nature of your work, certain lenders will be better suited than others.

 The reason lenders use a restricted approach is because the field of contracting is so varied.
 Lenders base their mortgage assessments on risk.
 If lenders deem you to be too much of a risk then you’ll be declined.

 This often happens when contractors approach lenders direct, as the application isn’t presented in the best possible way.
-Mortgage applications should also be placed with a suitable lender.
-If the application hasn’t been placed with the right lender or presented correctly then lenders will be quick to decline.
+If your application hasn’t been placed with the right lender or presented correctly then lenders will be quick to say no.